Sunlight forced my eyes open.

 I’d heard from Caro before that Seraph was the title reserved only for the most authoritative angels.
 At the same time, the grandest architectural complex in all of Heaven bore the same name.

 Three structures, each larger than a pyramid, stood at the highest point of the Seventh Heaven.
-The central was the largest; the one to the right, second; and the one to the left, third.

-The left temple was called the Christum Hall.
+The left was called the Christum Hall.

 The central, dominant one was simply the Sanctum.

-And the right —The Hall of Radiance.
+And the right, the Hall of Splendor.

 The Sanctum belonged to God, of course, and the Christum Hall was Christ’s.

-But hey—process of elimination still works.
+But hey, process of elimination still works.

 I gritted my teeth through the burning pain in my back and dove beneath the clouds.